Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 }
 ```

-With the provided `clientId` and the `redirectUrl` Quick Editor can launch and handle the full OAuth flow.
-Once obtained the token will be stored in an encrypted Data Store.
+With the provided `clientId` and the `redirectUrl` Quick Editor will launch and handle the full OAuth flow.
+Once obtained, the token will be stored in an encrypted Data Store.
 This token will be later used in subsequent Quick Editor launches to make the user experience more seamless by not having to go through the OAuth flow each time.

 When the user logs out form the app, make sure to run: